taylorsieling/projects-half-done/README.md

 Projects Half Done is a Sinatra application made for my Flatiron School portfolio.
 Projects Half Done allows users to create and save knitting or other fiber arts projects.
 A user can also create hanks of yarn and associate them with their created projects.

+Projects have a name, category, knit time, and status (not started, in progress, completed).
+Yarn has a brand, name, color, weight, and quantity.
+Yarn can be associated with a project, or saved to be added to a project at a later date.

 ## Install Instructions

 1. Fork and Clone